k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/05_invoking_graphit_files.md

 To learn more about how to transfer input parameters when calling Graphit from a function - read [here](06_using_graphit_files_with_parameters.md#invoking-from-a-java-function).

->  Note: You can send "format" as one of the parameters, when you wish to get the result document in a specific format, other than the default format, which is JSON.
+>  Note: You can send "format" as one of the parameters, when you wish to get the result document in a specific format, other than the default JSON format.

 ### Invoking From Broadway